 Restaurants are an unpredictable space, with the Murphy’s Law, anything that can go wrong will go wrong, very much applicable to the business.
-The astounding rate of failure in the restaurant business is a clear indication that something is definitely amiss in the way restaurants operate.
+The astounding rate of failure in the restaurant business is a clear indication that something is amiss in the way restaurants operate.
 While there are many reasons why a restaurant fails, lack of planning and strategy is something that is often missed by stumped restaurant owners who keep thinking what went wrong.
-Of course, there are so many elements that contribute to the failure of a restaurant business, out of which most can be avoided if you have a clear strategy that you follow religiously.
-Thus, there comes the need for a restaurant plan that would help you define your business, set benchmarks, and ultimately achieve your goals.
+Of course, there are so many elements that contribute to the failure of a restaurant business, out of which most can be avoided if you have a clear plan and strategy that you follow religiously.
+Thus, there comes the need for a restaurant plan that would help you define your business, set benchmarks, and ultimately achieve your business goals.

 What is a Restaurant Plan?

 A restaurant plan is a guideline and a roadmap for your restaurant’s business.
 It includes everything, right from the minutest details to the important decisions that you’d be making while running your restaurant.
 It is a blueprint that enlists that documents the following-

 - Summary of the Restaurant